Raisin Filled Cookies (Old-Fashioned Family Recipe)

 Notes

-- A regular size canning jar ring is a perfect size for the circles.
+- A regular-size canning jar ring works perfectly as a cookie cutter for the dough circles.

 Nutrition